lx0623/UltraPrecise/README.md

-# Fast-APA
+# UltraPrecise

-Fast-APA: An Arbitrary-Precision Arithmetic Framework for Databases on GPU
+UltraPrecise: An Arbitrary-Precision Arithmetic Framework for Databases on GPU

 ## How to install

 /home/dbuser

-├─Fast-APA
+├─UltraPrecise
 ├─heavydb
 ├─RateupDB
 ├─MonetDB